linpengcheng/PurefunctionPipelineDataflow/README.md

   and keep the logic of the workshop simple and efficient.

-- By learning the methods of standardized production in the manufacturing industry, before software development, formulate complete product (data) standard specifications, and then produce products (data) according to product (data) standards.
+- By learning the methods of standardized production in the manufacturing industry, the software is regarded as a factory for producing data.
+With data as the center, before development, the standard specifications of data (products, parts, raw materials) are fully and accurately defined, and then the production data is standardized according to the data standards.
   This method is simple, reliable, and reusable.
 Bugs in the software industry emerge endlessly.
   In the final analysis, they are not standardized enough.
 Just like the manufacturing industry, even the smallest screws have detailed standard specifications and quality control methods